Shigehiro/Linux_tips_2023/Build_Docker_image_nomcc/README.md

-# Build Docker iamge for nomcc
+# Build Docker image for nomcc

 Here is a small tip on how to build a Docker image for [nomcc](https://github.com/akamai/nomcc).